bootstrapworld/curriculum/lessons/inequalities2-compound/langs/en-us/slides.md

 _Note: Some @vocab{unions}, like the one below, include *all real numbers*; they have have *infinite solutions* that satisfy at least one of the inequalities._

-@image{images/union-infinite1.png,"A compound inequality displayed on a number line, showing an infinite union"}
+@image{images/union-infinite1.png,"A compound inequality displayed on a number line, showing an infinite union"}{style="width:550pt"}

 ---
 {layout="Investigate"}